matt-eric/apollo-graphql-express-server/README.md

 #### This GraphQL Apollo server currently sends seed data to be used as default values for the effect module parameters in the React.js client-side application (both in development and production).
 More client/server communication methods will be implemented as development continues.

-## Steps for starting the development environment:
+## Steps for starting the development server:

 ### 1. Setup MongoDB: